Travelport-xx/travelport-uapi-tutorial/lesson_3-6.md

 <h4>Air From London To Edinburgh, Outbound From Gatwick, Return to Heathrow</h4>
 <br/>

-There are two things to note about these solution images: 1) In the lower left, the TravelPort E-Volve app has an icon indicating the type of solution (air or rail) and by clicking on it you can filter for a particular type of transport.
+There are two things to note about these solution images: 1) In the lower left, the Travelport E-Volve app has an icon indicating the type of solution (air or rail) and by clicking on it you can filter for a particular type of transport.
 2) These searches were not done from London on departure, but rather from the suburban stop of Windsor/Eton Central.
 This is indicated in the titling at the top of the screen captures.

 We have explored previously that a low-fare search can search for results that include "nearby" stations.
 This is done by using the `setMaxDistance` option and providing a distance (in KM or MI) when creating the "TypeSearchLocation" portion of an XML request.
 Although E-volve produced nice results, we could clearly improve this itinerary.